MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-antivirus.md

 ---
 ms.assetid:
-title: Configuring Antivirus for Operations Manager Components
+title: Configure Antivirus for Operations Manager Components
 description: This article provides design guidance for anti-virus exclusions as they relate to Operations Manager agent and server roles.
 author: mgoedtel
 ms.author: magoedte